 These pumpkin donuts were inspired by my amazing Gluten Free Apple Fritters and baked Paleo Pumpkin Donuts!
 Both are absolutely delicious and fun variations of this recipe.

-Ingredients Notes + Substitutions
+Ingredient Notes + Substitutions

 - Gluten-free baking powder - In the USA, Clabber Girl and Rumford brands are gluten-free.
 Always double check the label for additives.

-See the recipe card for full ingredients and quantities.
+See the recipe card for a full list of ingredients with quantities.

-Variations
+Topping Variations

 - Dry Ingredients: In a large bowl, add the gluten-free flour, sugar, baking powder, pumpkin pie spice, and salt.
 Whisk together.